 Target CPA or Cost per acquisition allows you to tell Google what your ideal cost/conversion is and it will set your bids during the auction based on the probability that the user will convert.
 One thing to note is that Google treats this as an average; there will be times you may pay more or less per conversion.
 Also, If you have device bid adjustments while using Target CPA, the algorithm will add that modifier to the tCPA for that device.

 This strategy works best if you have at least 30 conversions in the last 30 days, and your budget is set to about 5-10x your target CPA.
+Google actually recommends an even higher budget (surprise, surprise), with 2021 guidance to marketers to have a budget of 15x your target CPA.
 This will ensure that your campaign does not become budget capped, which will hinder the strategy.
 Set your CPA target higher than your ideal target, for now, then after the 2 week learning period gradually lower it in 10% increments per day.
 Setting your target too low will result in a decrease in traffic for your campaigns.

 Target ROAS or return on ad spend is a smart bidding strategy designed for eCommerce or any other business that knows the value that a conversion is to their business.
 Google will take your ideal return and use that to determine the bid for that auction.
 Unlike tCPA, any extra bid adjustments (location, device, time of day, etc.) will be ignored; the only exception is a -100% device bid modifier.